mankungp/101future-academy/PROJECT_STATUS.md

 Learning product:

 - Need a real grade-by-grade curriculum map beyond English ป.1 Unit 1.
-- English ป.1 Unit 1 has Mission 1, Mission 2, and Mission Lab prototypes, but still needs Mission 3 speaking and parent summary output.
+- English ป.1 Unit 1 has Mission 1 and Mission 2 prototypes, but still needs Mission 3 speaking and parent summary output.
 - Need the next animation polish pass: bag open/close, stronger completion badge, and a more finished lesson-end screen.
 - Need first real lessons for English ป.1, then expand grade by grade.
 - Need first real lessons for Math, Science, and Thai later.